mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

 To upload your SSH key on Engaging, you must update the `authorized_keys` file on Engaging via terminal.
 Alternatively, you have the option to use OnDemand.

-If your system is a MAC or Linux machine, you can use the ssh-copy-id command to get your key onto the authorized_keys file on engaging.
-Windows users can try using git bash to access the ssh-copy-id command.
+If your system is a MAC or Linux machine, you can use the `ssh-copy-id` command to get your key onto the authorized_keys file on engaging.
+Windows users can try using git bash or WSL to access the `ssh-copy-id` command.

 === "Terminal with ssh-copy-id"